HerasimovMO/network-testing/README.md

 # Config

-To run any of this file don't forget to add correct permissions such as:
+To run any of these files don't forget to add correct permissions such as:

 `chmod +x ripper.sh`